DaggieBlanqx/whatsappcloudapi_wrapper/README.md

     if (typeOfMsg === 'radio_button_message') {
         let selectionId = incomingMessage.list_reply.id;
         if (selectionId === 'morning_session') {
-            // The customer selected the radio button that has the id of 'morning_session'.
+            // The customer selected the radio button whose id of 'morning_session'.
             // You can respond to them with an outbound action eg, a text message
             await Whatsapp.sendText({
                 message: `You have selected the 'morning_session' option`,